24 accredited programs. Compare programs, get details, and request info.

-Certification Requirements: To become a certified Emergency Medical Responder in Connecticut, you must complete an accredited training program and pass the NREMT (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-National Registry of Emergency Medical Technicians certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Emergency Medical Responder in Connecticut, you must complete an accredited training program and pass the NREMT cognitive and psychomotor exams.
+National Registry of Emergency Medical Technicians certification is recognized nationwide.

 Program Options: EMR programs in Connecticut are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 The EMR course outlines preparation for state-level EMR tests, emphasizing hands-on skills.
 Conducted virtually alongside predetermined practical sessions and requiring independent study time, this course ensures foundational proficiency for aspiring first responders.